rebecca1230/IntrotoIM/March23/README.md

 ## Discoveries (more like notes)
 1. The brightness of the light when using the 10 resistence is smaller than using the 330 resistence.
 2. The electricity flow is from left to right, and flow in the vertical direction on the board.
-3. Does not matter having the resistence before or after the light bulb.
+3. Seems like it does not matter having the resistence before or after the light bulb.
 4. Some circuits may be unnecessary.
+5. (For Chinese speakers) The vedios are very helpful https://www.youtube.com/watch?v=3mw-1Bvv0WU&list=PLdckmk1Jf8MYOED98iY13wdGi52h-O69X&index=1